Aggretsuko: Characters

 The chinchilla lead singer of the OTM Girls.
 In stark contrast to Retsuko's extremely passive personality, Manaka is confident and brash.
 She often behaves like a diva, but she genuinely cares for those around her, including Retsuko.
 Her bold personality comes from the fact that she neither desires nor cares for approval from others, and encourages Retsuko to be less afraid of upsetting others, accident or otherwise.
-When she is not performing, she's a store clerk at a local convenience store.
+When she is not performing, she is a store clerk at a local convenience store.